JustNETOrgani/mThesisResearchCodes/README.md

 The key image in LwRS is modified making is double-spending resisitant.
 DkSAP-IoT is improved to include symmetric encryption and data storage on the decentralized platform IPFS/IPNS.

 # Testing
 The Smart Contract in use in this framework acts an aggregator of public keys and is tested for vulnerabilities using Oyente (an auto-auditing tool for Smart Contracts) and came out as secured.
-Tests shows that users incur cost (in terms of gas on Ethereum) of 214,731 which is far lower than existing schemes.
+Tests show that users incur cost (in terms of gas on Ethereum) of 214,731 which is far lower than existing schemes.

 # Requirements
 Chrome browser with MetaMask extension installed.